ANCIR/PanamaPapers/README.md

-# Fatal Extraction
+# Cost Of Life
-The Human Cost of Australia's Mining Empire in Africa
+The impact of pharmaceutical industry's abuse of transfer pricing and thin capitalisation strategies